sandhawke/trust-in-science/README.md

 1. I have more trust in science when I see the scientists excited by their work #TrustScienceWhen
 1. I have more trust in science when everyone involved is forced to disclose their financial incentives #TrustScienceWhen
 1. I have more trust in science when the math (especially stats) has been checked by experts in the math, not just experts in the science #TrustScienceWhen
 1. What am I missing?
+What observable behaviors in science are the best indicators that it's trustworthy?